microsoft/Low-Code/website/blog/2023-lcf/2023-02-09/part-2.md

 When custom connectors are deployed, you will find them in multiple places.
 And, because the Power Platform is not just a bunch of products together, but also really advocates the 'better together' story, it gives you the possibility to even use data from the custom connector in places where the connector doesn't appear.

-Let me explain that.

-You can find custom connectors in Power Automate, where you can automate processes.
+Let me explain that: You can find custom connectors in Power Automate, where you can automate processes.

 ![Image of the forem connector in Power Automate](Part2-1-Forem-Power-Automate.png)